PP-Module for LiFi Access Systems

 The inclusion of this selection-based component depends upon selection in FCS_RADSEC_EXT.1.2.

-The TSF shall implement TLS 1.2 and no earlier TLS versions when acting as a RADIUS over TLS client that supports the following ciphersuites: [selection:
+The TSF shall implement TLS 1.2 and [selection: TLS 1.3, no other TLS versions] when acting as a RADIUS over TLS client that supports the following ciphersuites: [selection:

 ].